FAQ

 Grouped packaging serves to bundle one or more articles of retail packaging and is typically offered along with the retail units to final consumers or is used to stock retail shelves.

-The registration requirement applies to packaging subject to system participation.
-The fact that 'used packaging' is being used does not address the issue of whether the packaging has participated in a system.
-If the packaging at issue is, for example, a carton that was previously transport packaging ('What is transport packaging?') or retail packaging that was used in an industrial or large commercial enterprise setting, it has not been subject to system participation.
-If this type of used packaging is then placed onto the German market for the first time, for typical use with private final consumers, then its initial distributor must register and participate the used packaging a waste management system.
-Only where a distributor has definite evidence that the packaging they are using has already undergone system participation do the registration and system participation requirements fall away.
+If used packaging is placed on the German market for the first time, for typical use with private final consumers, then its initial distributor must register and participate the used packaging in a system.
+Only where distributors have definite evidence that the packaging they are using has already undergone system participation does the system participation requirement fall away.

 A final consumer is someone who does not go on to sell the goods in the form delivered to them.
 'Private final consumer' means private households and sources of waste generation comparable to them, in terms of the packaging that typically accumulates there (so-called comparable sources of waste generation).